-- About four in 10 sexually active young people are carriers of an STD/STI; many of them have no idea they are infected.
+- About one in four sexually active young people are carriers of an STD/STI; many of them have no idea they are infected.

-- Although the U.S. has the highest rate of STDs/STIs in the world, only six in 10 teens reported using protection during their last sexual experience.
+- Although the U.S. has the highest rate of STDs/STIs in the world, 46% of teens reported they did not use protection during their last sexual experience.

 - The best way for someone to protect themselves against an STD/STI is to not have sex.